 While there have been many famous crashes from celebrities, most motorcyclists find that they get hurt through no fault of their own.
 Sometimes the defendant or the victim could be a famous Los Angeles or Hollywood star.

 When disasters happen, it’s best to call the masters of disasters at Ehline Law Firm to talk with an experienced lawyer.
 Receive a free consultation by calling (213) 596-9642 today!
-No city, of course, no matter how pleasant, is immune to accidents.
+No city, no matter how pleasant, is immune to accidents.

 Let’s take a look at some crazy and famous accidents involving stars and motorcycles.
 In the end, we will provide you with some bonus information about staying safe and getting paid for accidents.